shahhilag4/shahhilag/README.md

 I'm a Full-Stack Web Developer 💻 and a Hackathon Enthusiast! 🥷
 </h2>

-I love the entire process of developing creative websites.
-I love the challenge of solving tough problems and being around technology driven people.I am skilled in technologies like HTML,CSS,JavaScript and C++.
-I love to build tools that could have an everlasting impact on humanity.
+I love the entire process of developing creative websites and the challenge of solving tough problems.I am skilled in technologies like HTML,CSS,JavaScript and C++ and love to build tools that could have an everlasting impact on humanity.

-I believe that the world is yours to change with the power of your code!

 In the end, it is not about how many lines of code you have contributed.It is all about how much impact you have left :))